Long-Short Transformer: Efficient Transformers for Language and Vision: Long-Short Transformer

 To avoid such issues, we add two sets of Layer Normalizations after the key and value projections for the local window and global low-rank attentions, so that their scales are aligned at initialization, but the network can still learn to re-weight the norms after training.
 Specifically, the aggregated attention is now computed as

 where $\layernorm{}_L(\cdot), \layernorm{}_G(\cdot)$ denote the Layer Normalizations for the local and global attentions respectively.
+In practice, to maintain the consistency between the local attention and dynamic projection, we use $\text{LN}_{L}(K),\text{LN}_{L}(V)$ instead of $K,V$ to compute $\bar{K}_i,\bar{V}_i$ in Eq.~\ref{eq:dmem}.
 As illustrated in Figure~\ref{fig:lmln} Right, the \shortname{} models trained with DualLN has consistently lower validation loss than the models without DualLN.